 We are involved in various routine legal proceedings incidental to the ordinary course of our business.
-We believe that the outcome of all pending legal proceedings in the aggregate is not reasonably likely to have a material adverse effect on our business, prospects, results of operations, financial condition and/or cash flows.
-However, in light of the uncertainties involved in legal proceedings generally, the ultimate outcome of a particular matter could be material to our operating results for a particular period depending on, among other things, the size of the loss or the nature of the liability imposed and the level of our income for that particular period.
-See Note 12 - Commitments and Contingencies - Litigation in our consolidated financial statements for additional information.
+We believe that the outcome of all pending legal proceedings in the aggregate is not reasonably likely to have a material adverse effect on our business, prospects, results of operations, financial condition and/or cash flows, except as otherwise disclosed in this Report.
+In light of the uncertainties involved in legal proceedings generally, the ultimate outcome of a particular matter could be material to our operating results for a particular period depending on, among other things, the size of the loss or the nature of the liability imposed and the level of our income for that particular period.
+See Note 13 - Commitments and Contingencies - Litigation and Note 17 - Subsequent Events in our consolidated financial statements for additional information.